mees/vapo/README.md

 scene=tabletop_random_unseen_15objs
 ```

-For more details on using the policy please refer to [Policy](./docs/policy.md)
+For more details on using the policy please refer to the [policy documentation](./docs/policy.md)

 ## Citation